Guess and check the solution to a number problem;

 |9 6 3||9 2 7||8 6 4||7 9 2||8 3 7|

-Now these got us thinking.
-There were several things that we noted here.
+There are several things to note.
 First, we always had to have a carry-over from the unit or the tens column.
 We couldn’t find a single case where the numbers in each column added to less than 10.
 Then we saw that if we had one we could usually get another one.
 For instance, by interchanging two columns we got from the sum above with answer 927 to the one with answer 792.
-And we could do that for the others too.
-And the other thing that we noticed was that the digits in the answer to the addition sums, the digits in the number on the bottom line, always added to 18.
+We could do that for the others too.
+Also, we noticed was that the digits in the answer to the addition sums, the digits in the number on the bottom line, always added to 18.

 Solution to the extension